wise-introvert/imageboard/README.md

   // On some boards, such "expired" threads are moved into an "archive"
   // rather than just being deleted immediately.
   // Eventually, a thread is deleted from the archive too.
+  // If a thread is archived, then it's locked too (by definition).
   isArchived: boolean?,
+  // If `isArchived` is `true`, then we assume that `archivedAt` is also present.
+  // So far, only `4chan` and `2ch` seem to have the archive feature.
+  // `4chan` provides both `isArchived` and `archivedAt` data in thread properties.
+  // `2ch` doesn't provide such data, but the code employs some hacks
+  // to find out whether a thread is archived, and, if it is, when has it been archived.
+  // So, in both cases, if `isArchived` is `true`, then `archivedAt` also exists.
+  archivedAt: Date?,
   // Was the "bump limit" reached for this thread already.
   // Is `false` when the thread is "sticky" or "rolling"
   // because such threads don't expire.